Updated 10/23/2023 In Enrollment Builders’ experience with organizations of all sizes, we often...

 2. What are the costs?
 Outsourcing is often first driven by bottom-line considerations.
 But understanding the direct and indirect costs of outsourcing is vital to making the most informed decision.
 Sometimes, factors like onerous new contract terms, union and personnel issues, or sluggish customer service can turn what was intended to be a cost-saving measure into a spending black hole.

 3. How will quality improve or what added services will I get?
 The logic behind most outsourcing decisions is this: When institutions focus on what their best at and outsource the rest, the quality of their core services improves.
 Additionally, the quality of the peripheral services also improves by being delegated to external “experts.”

 5. How will outsourcing better position my school for the future?
-The best outsourcing decisions are motivated not only by short-term cost-savings, but by longer-term strategy.
-As you weigh the pros and cons of outsourcing you printing and mailing services, understand how it supports your institution’s business goals and strategic plan.
+The best outsourcing decisions are motivated not only by short-term cost-savings but by longer-term strategies.
+As you weigh the pros and cons of outsourcing your printing and mailing services, understand how it supports your institution’s business goals and strategic plan.
 How will outsourcing help your school focus on its core competencies?
 What innovations will you benefit from by partnering with an outside service?
 What internal resources and talent will you be able to redirect toward other initiatives once you outsource?

 Deciding when and how to outsource printing and mailing services is no casual task.
 Printing and mailing services are the backend systems that support a school’s front-end efforts.
 We all know that the ability to effectively communicate with prospective students, current students, alumni, and donors is the key to a thriving organization.
 As you examine outsourcing solutions for your institution, consult with a trusted partner who can help inform your decisions with experience and industry knowledge.